jagadnag/network_automation/README.md

 7. View `pip list` again to see what is now installed.

-8. Optionally export the packages installed in your virtual environment to a `requirements.txt` file.
+- Optionally export the packages installed in your virtual environment to a `requirements.txt` file.
 This file could be shared with others so that they are able to reproduce your virtual environment.

     `pip list > requirements.txt`

-9. Exit your current virtualenv using the "deactivate" command.
+- You can exit your current virtualenv using the "deactivate" command.

 ## 1.2 Verify Ansible Insallation